 Potential Long Term Impact

-By working with local partners, we'll achieve concrete outcomes - such as helping survivors feed their families - while also empowering and mobilising communities.
-With communities and their leaders at the helm, our work will build survivors' capacities to help themselves.
+By working with local partners, we'll achieve concrete outcomes - such as by repairing key infrastructure - while also empowering and mobilising communities to help themselves.
+With local communities and leaders actively participating, our work will build survivors' confidence and ability to take charge of their own recovery.
+This will make them more resilient and less dependent in the long term.